MessageHandler/MessageHandler.Quickstarts.EventGenerator/README.md

 But also virtual event generators can be usefull to detect changes in databases, so called change data capture.

+## Scenario

+In this scenario the event generator measures changes in 'data downloaded' by your WIFI and generates an event to report it.

 ## What you need to get started

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) should be installed